martagrz/martagrz.github.io/content/authors/admin/_index.md

 I am a Portfolio Research Scientist at Capula Investment Management and I am a College Teaching Associate in Economics at St John’s College, University of Cambridge (formerly College Assistant Professor), and a Bye-Fellow in Economics at Lucy Cavendish College, University of Cambridge.

-I supervise dissertations for the MPhil in Economics and Data Science at the University of Cambridge.
+At Cambridge, I am currently supervising Part IIA Paper 3 (Econometrics) and dissertations for the MPhil in Economics and Data Science.
 My background spans investment banking, machine learning research, and founding venture-backed startups.
 I am also an angel investor.